TobyJef/starfighters/README.md

 - Submarine (3 grid spaces)
 - Destroyer (2 grid spaces)

-Due to different publications found of the game Battleships found around the word, ship names, sizes and gameboards can vary.
+Due to different publications of the game Battleships found around the games name, ship names, sizes and gameboards can vary.
+But the overall objecting resulting in the same outcome.

 - More information on the game Battleships can be found at [link to wikipedia.com](https://en.wikipedia.org/wiki/Battleship_game)

-In my version Starfighters, the classic Naval game has been given a sci-fi twist, with a brief backstory and mission briefing to transport the player and game into the cosmos.
+In my version Starfighters, the classic Naval game has been given a sci-fi twist, transporting the game into the cosmos and setting the turn based action amongst the stars.

-A 5x5 grid size is being used for the players and the opponents ship placements.
-With the same basic rules of the game apply, find and destroy the entire enemy fleet, before they to destroy yours.
-Both sets of Starfighters are placed on the grids at random.

 ** Features

 - Game Design

 The classic grid design from the game Battleships was used.
-This allows for precise placement of Player and Computer Starfighters, and Player shot placement.
+This allows for clear placement of Starfighters, and the players shot placement.

-A 5x5 grid size allows for a decent sized game board to accomodate single grid space sized Starfighters.
+A 5x5 grid size allows for a decent sized game board to accomodate single space sized Starfighters.

+To help with player immersion instead of empty spaces on the gameboard, I have tried to recreate the stars using the asterisk key due its star shaped properties.

+A capitalised V was used as Starfighters, with the pilots cockpit being at the bottom of the V and the top of the V being front end of the craft.

 It would be my intention in a future update to add a 10x10 grid.
 As discussed further in the Future Improvement section.

 - Flow Diagram showing the intended flow of how the game would run from Start, to Finish.